ShawnTSH1229/ShawnTSH1229.github.io/source/_posts/Virtual-Shadow-Map-In-XEngine.md

 >
 >Conceptually, virtual shadow maps are just very **high-resolution** shadow maps.
 In their current implementation, they have a **virtual resolution** of 16k x 16k pixels. **Clipmaps** are used to increase resolution further for Directional Lights.
 To keep performance high at reasonable memory cost, VSMs split the >shadow map into tiles (or Pages) that are 128x128 each.
 Pages are allocated and rendered only as needed to shade **on-screen pixels** based on an analysis of the depth buffer.
 The pages are **cached** between frames unless they are invalidated by moving objects or light, which further improves performance.

-According to the Unreal Engine VSMs documentation, VSMs have four key features: virtual high-resolution texture, clipmaps, only shade on-screen pixels and page cache.
-We have implemented the four features listed above in the simplified virtual shadow map project.
+We have implemented the four features described in the Unreal Engine VSM documentation, virtual high-resolution texture, clipmaps, only shading on-screen pixels and page caching, in our simplified virtual shadow map project.
 Here is the low-level architecture of our simplified VSMs:

 <p align="center">
     <img src="/resource/vsm_project/image/low_level_architecture.png" width="70%" height="70%">
 </p>

 In XEngine's simplified virtual shadow map, each directional light has a clip map with 3 levels: clip map level 6, clip map level 7 and clip map level 8.
 In addition, the maximum clip map level consists of 8 x 8 tiles, with the next clip map level having twice the number of tiles as the previous clip map level.
-The total tile number is 1344 (32 x 32 + 16 x 16 + 8 x 8), which corresponds to 8K x 8K virtual texture size.
-Each tile have the same physical size with 256 x 256 pixels.
-The physical tile pool's size is 2K x 2K.
+The total tile number is 1344 (32 x 32 + 16 x 16 + 8 x 8),  corresponding 8K x 8K virtual texture size.
+Each tile has 256 x 256 pixels in physical size and the physical tile pool has 2K by 2K pixels in physical size.
 # Overview
-Note: To achieve the **highest possible performance**, it is recommended that combining the virtual shadow map with a **Nanite-like** technique which divides the mesh into clusters.
-Otherwise, **fine-grained tile splitting** could result in significant increases in the draw call and the mesh face number.
+Note: For achieving the highest possible **performance**, it is recommended that combining the virtual shadow map with a **Nanite-like** technique dividing the mesh into clusters.
+Otherwise, fine-grained tile splitting could lead to a significant increase in draw calls and mesh face numbers by drawing meshes across different tiles repeatedly.
+Nanite's spliting mesh into clusters makes the mesh size smaller, decreasing the probability that the drawing units, clusters or the whole mesh, cross more than one tile.

 <p align="center">
     <img src="/resource/vsm_project/image/renderdoc.png" width="64%" height="64%">
 </p>

-Simplified VSMs classify the tiles into different states based on the scene depth and the mesh bound box.
-It contains four tile states: shaded, not visible, cache miss and newly added tile state.
-VSMs performs different action for each tile with its tile state, such as update the physical tile content, allocate or remove the tile in the physical tile pool.
-Next, cull and build the mesh draw command for those tiles that need to be updated in the current frame.
+Simplified VSMs classify the tiles into different states, including shaded, not visible, cache missing and newly added, based on the scene depth and the mesh bound box.
+For each tile, different actions are performed based on its state, such as updating the physical tile content, allocating or removing the tile.
+After that, cull and build the mesh draw command for those tiles needed to be updated in the current frame.
 Finally, dispatch a set of indirect draw commands and compute the shadow mask using the shadow depth map rendered by indirect draw:

 <p align="center">
     <img src="/resource/vsm_project/image/pass_overview.png" width="64%" height="64%">